EtherJay3Z/giotamonic1/readme.md

 ### How it works

-The mnemonic and passphrase will be used to generate a 64 byte seed according to the (BIP-0039)[https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki] standard.
+The mnemonic and passphrase will be used to generate a 64 byte seed according to the [BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) standard.
 IOTA seeds consist of 81 trytes.
 Deterministic conversions can done between 81 trytes and 48 bytes which IOTAs `Kerl` does.
-For the extraction of 4 48 byte slices from a 64 byte block I implemented the simple algorithm from (Bart Slinger)[https://github.com/iota-trezor/trezor-mcu/blob/25292640b560a644ebf88d0dae848e8928e68127/firmware/iota.c#L70].
+For the extraction of 4 48 byte slices from a 64 byte block I implemented the [simple algorithm from Bart Slinger](https://github.com/iota-trezor/trezor-mcu/blob/25292640b560a644ebf88d0dae848e8928e68127/firmware/iota.c#L70).